Thanksgiving and Worship

 Empathy

-On the last evening of a visit to Armenia, I sat staring out the window of my room at sunset.
+On the last evening of a visit to Armenia, I sat at sunset staring out the window of my room.
 The room was high enough to give me a panoramic view of Yerevan, under the majestic shadow of Mt.
 Ararat.
 During my trip, I had met with people doing work on the cutting edge of technology.
 I spent time with people who were challenging the norms and excelling for the betterment of themselves, their families and their country.
 There was real hope in the air.

 I remember looking out the window and praying for peace.
 It was simple wish: If this small but potent country could only have peace, miracles could happen.
 The miracles we would see would not be from any outside source, rather, they would come from within, if only there was peace.
 It was possible, it had been nearly 30 years that this country, which had known centuries of oppression, massacres and even genocide, was now living in peace.
 I looked out at the Yerevan skyscape and knew we would see the best of miracles, if only there was peace.